YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 Action: Review the accompanying message(s) for additional information.

 --------------------------
 JNLFLUSHNOPROG
 --------------------------

 JNLFLUSHNOPROG, No progress while attempting to flush journal file xxxx

 Run Time Warning: This warning message is logged to the operator facility.
-This indicates that a YottaDB/GT.M process waited for about 2 minutes for journal file xxxx to be flushed to disk from database shared memory.
+This indicates that a YottaDB process waited for about 2 minutes for journal file xxxx to be flushed to disk from database shared memory.
 The accompanying TEXT message gives more details.
 The JNLFLUSHNOPROG message is preceded by JNLFLUSH messages.

 Action: Indicative of a clogged disk subsystem on which journal file xxxx resides.
 Consider balancing disk subsystem load.